Unsplashed background img

 (European Infrastructure for Biological Information)

-The Danish node of the Elixir consortium implements and maintains the registry of software tools in life science (ref).
-The registry adapts rich annotations by basing software descriptions on the EDAM ontologies.
-I am involved in several projects aiming to improve and extend curation of software tools, the proteomics use case, automatic synthesis of workflows from the registry content, as well as maintenance of the EDAM ontology.
+The Danish node of the ELIXIR ESFRI consortium implemented the bio.tools registry of software in the life sciences (ref).
+The registry is now mainly maintained at SDU and adapts rich annotations by basing software descriptions on the EDAM ontology.
+We are involved in multiple projects within the ELIXIR Tools Platform aiming to improve and extend the FAIRness of software tools, and the ELIXIR Proteomics Community to ensure more standardization and benchmarking.

 no image